Stellardev11/V4/AUDIT_REPORT.md

 ### 4.3 Recommendation
 💡 The database schema is well-designed but not currently utilized.
 Consider:
-1. Creating a PostgreSQL database using Replit's built-in database
+1. Creating a PostgreSQL database for the platform
 2. Implementing database migrations
 3. Connecting the backend services to the database
 4. Moving from in-memory to persistent data storage